NirantK/awesome-project-ideas/README.md

 Text
 ---------
-**Text Classification**
-- Can you classify the text of an e-mail message to decide who sent it?
-- A data set is available at [Enron Data](https://www.cs.cmu.edu/~./enron/)

 **Autonomous Tagging of Stack Overflow Questions**
 - Make a multi-label classification system that automatically assigns tags for questions posted on a forum such as Stackoverflow or Quora.
 - Find [StackLite](https://www.kaggle.com/stackoverflow/stacklite) or [10% sample](https://www.kaggle.com/stackoverflow/stacksample)